KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails/readme.txt

 1. The Settings => General setting for also disabling failed update email notifications (successful updates are disabled simply by having the plugin active on the site.)

 == Changelog ==

+= 2.0.5 =

+Released October 24th, 2023

+* Added new link to the plugin details on the main plugin page.
+* Confirmed WordPress 6.4 compliance.

 = 2.0.4 =